KittyCAD/modeling-app/docs/kcl/types.md

 let myMathExpression = 3 + (1 * 2 / (3 - 7))
 ```

+## Tag Declaration and Tag Identifiers

+The syntax for tags is now `$myTag` to declare a tag and `myTag` to then use it later.

 Please if you find any issues using any of the above expressions or syntax
 please file an issue with the `ast` label on the [modeling-app
 repo](https://github.com/KittyCAD/modeling-app/issues/new).